ahmad-cod/image-gallery-with-dnd/README.md

 <br/>

-The Image Draggable Gallery is a web application that allows users to create and interact with draggable image galleries.
+The Image Gallery with drag and drop allows users to create and interact with draggable image galleries.
 It provides a user-friendly interface for managing and viewing a collection of images.
 This README will guide you through the process of setting up and using the application.

 ## Table of Contents